Yamakawa Kikue: Multiple viewpoints against discrimination

-Yamakawa Kikue, as a social feminist, had multiple viewpoints against discrimination (sexism, racism, and classism) and took position against colonialism and imperialism.
-In 1925, the legislation of the Universal Manhood Suffrage Act abolished the restriction of voting rights based on tax payment and granted the right to all men over age 25.
+Yamakawa Kikue, as a socialist feminist, had multiple viewpoints against discrimination (sexism, racism, and classism) and took a position against colonialism and imperialism.
+In 1925, the Universal Manhood Suffrage Law (普通選挙法, Futsū Senkyo Hō) abolished the restriction of voting rights based on tax payment and granted the right to all men over age 25.
 However, women were not allowed to participate in politics.
-Later, the movement headed by Shin Fujin Kyokai (The New Women's Association) led the government to change the law, which banned women from joining political assemblies.
-As a result, women were given only the right to participate in political assemblies.
+Later, the movement headed by members of the New Women's Association (新婦人協会 ,Shin Fujin Kyokai), persuaded the government to change Article 5 of the Public Police Law, which had banned women from joining political assemblies.
+As a result, women were given the right to participate in political assemblies, but they were still not allowed to vote.

-Accompanied by the legislation of the Universal Manhood Suffrage Act (1925), a political study group was organized for re-establishing the Japanese Communist Party.
+In response to the passage of the Universal Manhood Suffrage Law, a political study group was organized for re-establishing the Japanese Communist Party.
 A few women, including Yamakawa Kikue, participated in the study group.
-However, the policy directions the men-dominant study group made were not sufficient about women's issues.
-Therefore, Yamakawa submitted the following eight -point demand for equal gender rights:
+However, the policy directions the men-dominant study group did not sufficiently address women's issues.
+Therefore, Yamakawa submitted the following eight-point demand for equal gender rights: